gtri/scrimmage/sphinx/html/_sources/overview/logging.rst.txt

 SCRIMMAGE mission file with the ``log_dir`` XML tag.
 By default, the root logging directory is set to ~/.scrimmage/logs.
 Every time a new simulation is run, a new directory is created under the root logging directory based on the current time stamp (e.g., YYYY-MM-DD_HH-MM-SS).
+If the "use_exact" param in the log_dir tag is set to "true" however, the exact log dir specified will be used and no new directory will be created.

 A SCRIMMAGE plugin can gain access to the current simulation's logging directory through the MissionParse class' ``log_dir()`` method and access to the root log directory though the ``root_log_dir()`` method.
 For example, from within a plugin, the log directories are accessed through the following statements:

 .. code-block:: c++
    :linenos: